microtrain/bootcamp/07-JavaScript/05-Canvas.md

 draw.drawRect();
 ```

-The previous code creates a draw object which will live on the global name space.
-The advantage is that the objects data and methods are encapsulated within the closure so they are protected from manipulation from any code that might share a common property name.
+The previous code creates a draw object which will live on the global namespace.
+The advantage is that the data and methods of the object are encapsulated within the closure so they are protected from manipulation from any code that might share a common property name.
 For example, ```x``` might be a variable name in a third party library you have included in your project, the value of that libraries x could interfere (or collide) with the value of your programs x.
 Encapsulating as draw.x reduces the chance of collision; treating this a private property protects this even further.
 You could further protect the draw method by creating a namespace.
-Reversing your domain name is a common practice for namespacing.
-The real goal is to try and create something that is as unique as possible, a domain name you own should accomplish this, but it is not required.
-For the sake of this exercise we will forgo the use of a namespace.
+Reversing your domain name is a common practice for creating a namespace.
+The real goal is to try and create something as unique as possible, a domain name you own should accomplish this, but it is not required.
+For the sake of this exercise, we will forgo the use of a namespace.
 ```js
 var com.example.app = com.example.app || {};
 com.example.app.draw = (function() {});